mvdwetering/yamaha_ynca/README.md

 This integration follows standard integration removal.
 No extra steps are required.

-Go to {% my integrations icon title="Settings > Devices & Services" %}.
+Go to "Settings > Devices & Services".
-Select Denon HEOS.
-Click the three dots {% icon "mdi:dots-vertical" %} menu and then select Delete.
+Select Yamaha (YNCA).
+Click the three dots ⋮ menu and then select Delete.

 ## Actions